Macy's - After Christmas Sale

 Source: Morningstar.com, Author's Work.

-Yet, with competition mounting and a shifting retail landscape, a lack of top and bottom-line growth caught up with the company: it had to announce massive restructuring of their store base, and announcing the sale of some of its real estate holdings.
+Yet, with competition mounting and a shifting retail landscape, a lack of top- and bottom-line growth caught up with the company: it had to announce massive restructuring of their store base, and announcing the sale of some of its real estate holdings.
 This is expected to reduce sales by $575M in 2017 while reducing expenses by $550M annually starting in 2017.

 Thus, the question becomes: what will the next decade look like for Macy's?
 Will it continue to tread water?
 Will it turn things around and once again grow its top and bottom lines?
 Or will it be another iconic brand that continues to shrink and become irrelevant?
 Below I have run three scenarios that attempt to model some of these potential outcomes.
 All three illustrate the importance of starting valuation and the company's ability to generate free cash flow in determining the return an investor will see after holding the company's shares for a decade.